 Cargo space behind the third row is limited, with just 17 cubic feet, less than any of the three competitors.
 With the second- and third-row seats out of the way, the Yukon offers comparable cargo space for the class, squeaking by the Expedition, exceeding the Armada's space by more than 10 cubic feet, but losing to the Sequoia by almost 12 cubic feet.
 Of course, the extended wheelbase Yukon XL (and Expedition XL/Navigator L) make up for any of the space deficiencies versus the Armada and Sequoia.

-One area where the Yukon really falls down is the ease with which cargo room can be optimized.
+One area where the Yukon stumbles is the ease with which cargo room can be optimized.
 Both the Sequoia and Expedition offer a power-folding third row that folds flat into the floor.
 For optimum cargo room in the Yukon, the third-row seats must be removed, and they are heavy, bulky and you need someplace to store them.

 Cubby storage includes a compact glove box, fixed map pockets with molded-in bottle holders on the front doors, and pouches on the backs of the front seatbacks.
 A large bin with removable double cup holder is provided between the front seats.
 In the Yukon Denali, this feature is separated into a storage bin and twin cup holders, both with hinged covers and surrounded in wood trim.
 Ordering the front bench seat for three-across seating eliminates the center console, of course.

-For the most power you need a Denali and its 6.2-liter V8: 403 hp and 417 lb-ft of torque.
-This powerhouse gets the Denali moving with ease, delivering very similar power-to-weight as the Sequoia.
-The Denali's tow rating is 100 to 300 pounds less than other Yukons and it is not available with a 4WD system that has low-range gearing.
+Denali with its 6.2-liter V8 rates 403 hp and 417 lb-ft of torque.
+This powerhouse gets the Denali moving with ease, delivering very similar power-to-weight as Toyota's 5.7-liter Sequoia.
+The Denali's tow rating is 100 to 300 pounds less than that of other Yukons and it is not available with a 4WD system that has low-range gearing (except Denali Hybrid).

-The Hybrid Yukon offers big gains in city fuel economy, netting EPA numbers of 21/22 for 2- or 4-wheel drive.
-Real-world drives show EPA numbers for hybrids remain on the optimistic side.
-In back-to-back drives between hybrid and standard GM SUV's we found the standard (lighter) truck just edged the hybrid on highway fuel economy while the hybrid was better in urban environs, getting around 17 mpg versus the 5.3 around 13 mpg.
-EPA diesel numbers on the other hand skew pessimistic, with Mercedes' GL and ML350 VW's Touareg, Audi’s Q7 and BMW X5 diesel all in the 17-19/23-26 range and easily matched.
+The Hybrid Yukon offers big gains in city fuel economy, netting EPA numbers of 20/23 mpg.
+Real-world drives show EPA numbers for hybrids remain on the optimistic side, however.
+In back-to-back drives between hybrid and standard GM SUVs we found the standard truck (which is lighter than the hybrid) edged the hybrid on highway fuel economy while the hybrid was better in urban environs; we found the hybrid got 17 mpg in city and suburban driving versus 13 mpg for the 5.3-liter.
+EPA diesel numbers on the other hand seem to skew pessimistic, with the Mercedes GL and ML350, Volkswagen Touareg, Audi Q7 and BMW X5 diesel all in the 17-19/23-26 City/Highway range.

-The numbers game continues with tow ratings.
-Yukon ratings aren't quite as high as Expedition and Armada, and 1500 pounds below the Sequoia's top 10,000-pound rating.
-To find real towing ability you need to know the trucks' GCWR and subtract the truck (and all passengers/cargo) from it.
-For example, a Yukon rated to tow 8200 pounds max might pull only 6700 pounds with the truck loaded; VW's Touareg diesel is rated at 7716 pounds, but that is with the vehicle loaded.
+Tow ratings for the Yukon (8100-8500 pounds maximum) are not quite as high as those for Ford Expedition and Nissan Armada, but superior to top values of the Toyota Sequoia.
+Note that trim and drive affect tow rating, and that an industry standard was developed in 2010 but not all vehicles have been rated to it yet.
+To find real towing ability you need to know the truck's GCWR and subtract the weight of the truck (and all passengers/cargo) from it.
+For example, a Yukon rated to tow 8200 pounds max might be rated to pull only 6700 pounds with the truck loaded; the Volkswagen Touareg diesel is rated at 7716 pounds, but that is with the vehicle loaded.

 Driving a Yukon is pleasant.
 Power comes on smoothly, with no surges or hiccups, and it is accompanied by a pleasant tone that reminds us of classic dual exhaust.
 Transitions effected by the fuel-management system are invisible, with the only indication a telltale in the information display in the tachometer.
-The six-speed automatic sorts out gears well.
-It has a manual shift function managed by a rocker switch in the handgrip on the column shift lever that rev-matches downshifts, but unlike most competitors you must first move the lever to M.
+The 6-speed automatic sorts out gears well.
+It has a manual shift function managed by a rocker switch in the handgrip on the column shift lever that rev-matches downshifts, but unlike most competitors you must first move the lever to M to use the rocker.

-The Hybrid works seamlessly and doesn't require any new driver action, just some familiarity with the different noise and, for maximum efficiency, driving style.
-At very low speeds propulsion is by electric power only, and you have to watch for people walking out in front of you in parking lots since there is only tire noise and some whirring when you start or stop.
-The system will do 30 mph on electric alone in ideal circumstances but in most cases the gas engine is on by 10 mph.
-It usually shuts off the gas engine when the vehicle is stationary and the majority of time your foot is on the gas pedal it is a combination of the gas engine and electric motors powering you.
+The Hybrid works seamlessly and doesn't require any special driver action, just some familiarity with the different noises it makes.
+Altering driving style to work with the hybrid can improve efficiency, however.
+At very low speeds propulsion is by electric power only, and you have to watch for people walking out in front of you in parking lots since there is only tire noise and some whirring when you start or stop and you'll be sneaking up behind them almost silently.
+The system will do 30 mph on electric alone in ideal circumstances, but in most cases the gas engine is on by 10 mph.
+So the gas engine will be kicking on in stop-and-go traffic.
+It usually shuts off the gas engine when the vehicle is stationary.
+The majority of time, however, your foot is on the gas pedal it is a combination of the gas engine and electric motors powering the truck.

 If you step on the gas hard as you might to get across a busy street there is a moment, some fraction of a second, before the gas engine starts and the system delivers its full 367 lb-ft of torque, so you should try that in the open a couple of times to know exactly how the truck will respond.
+Watch safety margins and don't pull out in front of someone.
 There's enough power to get the Hybrid (and a 4000-6000 pound trailer) going easily, though it may sound odd at first as the gas engine goes to a certain rpm and stays there while the truck catches up with it.
-The brakes in a Hybrid will feel touchy at first because they signal regeneration, which adds more retarding without any change in brake pedal pressure.
+The brakes in a Hybrid will feel touchy at first because they are generating electricity when used in addition to slowing the vehicle, which adds more retarding without any change in brake pedal pressure.

-Driving Yukon models along twisty, two-lane roads on both coasts we found they tracked well through sweeping bends traversed well above the marked 40-mph advisories.
-Like all large truck-based SUVs, steering is still somewhat slow, but it is precise and offers good feedback and a decent turning circle by truck standards.
-The handling is also sharper than in the previous generation, due to a stronger and stiffer frame; coil-over-shock independent front suspension; revised, multi-link, live axle rear suspension; and a wider track, by some three inches in front and an inch in the rear.
-Still, the Yukon is a full-size truck and is prone to body lean in turns and slow reactions in quick changes of direction.
+Driving Yukon models along twisty, two-lane roads on both coasts we found they tracked well through sweeping bends taken well above the marked 40-mph advisories.
+Like all large truck-based SUVs, steering is somewhat slow, but it is precise and offers good feedback.
+(The handling is sharper than in the previous-generation, pre-2007 model, due to a stronger and stiffer frame; coil-over-shock independent front suspension; revised, multi-link, live axle rear suspension; and a wider track, by some three inches in front and an inch in the rear.)
+The Yukon is a full-size truck and is prone to body lean in turns and slow reactions to quick changes of direction.

 We found the ride to be comfortable and controlled on South Carolina freeways, some of which were glass-smooth while others were buckled from severe winters.
-With the Denali's available 20-inch wheels, the suspension didn't jolt but you can tell those are heavy truck parts underneath, even on Chicago's notoriously pockmarked streets.
+With the Denali's available 20-inch wheels, the suspension didn't jolt, but on Chicago's pockmarked streets we could sense the heavy truck parts underneath.
 The turning circle impressed us.
-It takes less space to make a U-turn in a Yukon than it does in other SUVs in this class; even some relatively small vehicles such as the Mitsubishi Eclipse need more space to turn around than the Yukon.
-This is helpful in a world of big SUVs and compact parking spaces.
+It takes less space to make a U-turn in a Yukon than it does in other SUVs in this class; even some relatively small vehicles such as the Mitsubishi Eclipse need more space to turn around than does the Yukon.
+This is helpful in a world of crowded streets and compact parking lots.
 The brake pedal was solid and firm, with a prompt and confident response.

 Abundant sound deadening material mutes road noise; you'll hear some from the rear tires only if the stereo is off.
 That the stereo has to be on for the navigation system to operate is irritating, a strategy shared with expensive Mercedes vehicles.
-We like that GM vehicles now provide off switches for the daytime running lights and for the inside rearview mirror's auto-dim function.
+To stop the audio you essentially turn the volume down all the way.
+That shouldn't bug us, because electricity is not in short supply in a gas-powered truck, but for some reason it does.
+We like that GM vehicles provide off switches for the daytime running lights and for the inside rearview mirror's auto-dim function.

-The 2010 Yukon all-wheel drive models use a single-speed transfer case.
-If you want a 4WD with low-range gearing, as you might for steep slippery launch ramps or ski resort access, or to tow the Yukon as a “dinghy” behind a motorhome, you have to get an all-wheel drive model with the optional two-speed transfer case.
+The Yukon 4WD models use a single-speed transfer case.
+If you want a 4WD with low-range gearing, as you might for backcountry access or even slippery boat ramps (or to tow the Yukon behind a motorhome), you have to get the optional two-speed transfer case.
 Hybrids have low-range gearing but check with your dealer about towing one as a dinghy.

 The GMC Yukon has a comfortable interior that pushes upscale for a truck, in a truck chassis that can cope with the worst roads and drivers.
 It offers available power that meets or beats the competition.
 It offers good towing capability among SUVs.
 The addition of the Hybrid model answers the urban fuel economy issue that has long plagued large gasoline-powered SUVs.
-With all its strengths, the Yukon is a strong contender in its class.
+With all its strengths, the Yukon is a strong contender among full-size SUVs.